A PDF of the full policy is available to download.

 In practise our Collection Management Policy can be summarised as:

-- LIS advises on the level of budget required to maintain an appropriate level of resourcing, taking into account resources costs and changes in the University
+- LS advises on the level of budget required to maintain an appropriate level of resourcing, taking into account resources costs and changes in the University

 - The available budget is top-sliced to fund Core Resources, including major e-journal collections, that of general use across the University